RicardoAzuul/RicardoAzuul.github.io/README.md

 <ins>The "Directions" page</ins>
 - :heavy_check_mark: When you click on the link to the GVB website, the website opens in a new tab.

-These tests were also done using the Firefox and Microsoft Edge browser, without issue.

 ---